vlmlee/PSPublisher/README.md

 # Pretty Simple Publisher

-PSPublisher is a module for automatic, asynchronous CRUD operations on a Mongo database.
+pspublisher is a module for automatic, asynchronous CRUD operations on a Mongo database.

 ## !!!
 WARNING !!!